-\paragraph{Update of Pair Representation} The pair representation $\bm{p}^0$ is initialized by the positional encoding $\bm{\psi}$.
+\paragraph{Update of Pair Representation} The pair representation $\bm{p}^{(0)}$ is initialized by the positional encoding $\bm{\psi}$.
 The update process of pair representation begins with an outer product of $\bm{x}^{(l)}$, followed by a $\mathcal{O}(n^3)$ triangular multiplication, and is then concluded with an \ffn layer.
-Formally, at $l$-th block, the update process is denoted as:
+Formally, at $l$-th block, $\bm{p}^{(l)}$ is sequentially updated as follow:

-The \opm is used for atom-to-pair communication, denoted as:
+The \opm is used for atom-to-pair communication, denoted as :